How to Fill Out Bankruptcy Schedule E/F: Creditors Who Have Unsecured Claims

 • intoxicated driving debts, and

-• homeowner's association fees assessed after you file for bankruptcy.
+• homeowner's association fees assessed after filing for bankruptcy.

 Account number.
-You'll enter the last 4 digits of the account number.
+To maintain confidentiality, enter the last four digits of the account number, not the entire number.

 When was the debt incurred?
 Here you'll disclose the date you incurred the obligation.

 Contingent, unliquidated, or disputed.
-If your potential liability for a claim is based on some event that has not yet occurred, the claim is considered contingent.
-If the exact amount of the debt is not yet known, it's an unliquidated claim.
+The claim is contingent if your debt liability is based on a future event.
+If the exact amount you owe isn't yet known, it's an unliquidated claim.
 If you don't believe that you owe the debt or it's incorrect in some way, it's a disputed claim.
-If you believe that any of your claims are contingent, unliquidated, or disputed, indicate that on the form by placing an X in the appropriate spot.

 Total claim.
 You'll list the entire amount of the debt.

 Type of nonpriority unsecured claim.
-Here you'll report whether the debt is a student loan, a family law-related obligation that you didn't report as a priority debt, or a debt to a pension or profit-sharing plan by checking the appropriate box.
+Check the appropriate box to report whether the debt is a student loan, a family law-related obligation not reported as a priority, or a pension or profit-sharing plan debt.

 Get Professional Help